fiskaltrust/rollout-doc/overview/services.md

 ## Hosted Middleware

-In some countries, *fiskaltrust* offers a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) version of the Middleware, allowing your POS system to sign and manage receipts with **no need of installing and maintaining additional software**.
-In this case, your POS system will connect to the *fiskaltrust*-hosted Middleware via an encrypted, **HTTPS-secured** Internet connection.
+In some countries, *fiskaltrust* offers a [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) version of the Middleware, allowing your POS-System to sign and manage receipts with **no need of installing and maintaining additional software**.
+In this case, your POS-System will connect to the *fiskaltrust*-hosted Middleware via an encrypted, **HTTPS-secured** Internet connection.
 These setups are managed exclusively via the portal.

 :::info Service Availability